kazimmt/kazimmt.github.io/RVX-Features/YT-RVX-features/Overlay-Button.md

 # Overlay Button
 ---
-### Show Always autorepeat button
+### Show Always repeat button
->Shows always autorepeat button on player.
-You can autorepeat any video by pressing this button.
+>Shows always repeat button on player.
+You can repeat any video by pressing this button.
 ==- Reference image
 ![](/assets/youtube/overlay-button/always-autorepeat-button.jpg)
 ===